Working with communities to foster informed news consumption and offer tools to fight disinformation

 “Increased my awareness of the pervasiveness of mis/disinformation.”

 “Those concerns [were covered], updated to a new way in which we now consume not just news, but also information (as well as disinformation). . .
 Given the heightened emotional context around consuming COVID-19 news and ‘data,’ I will now have a better way to ‘consume’ them.”

 “Concise, organized; helped pull together and flesh out some strands of my own thinking about the subject.”

-Stay informed about what’s happening around the country by subscribing to our daily news digest featuring stories about free expression.
+Stay informed about what’s happening around the country and abroad by subscribing to our weekly news digest featuring stories about free expression.